PandaSekh/Jekyll-Podcaster/README.md

 ## Customize
 TODO: Explain how to customize theme.

+### Basics
+In `_data/settings.yml` you can activate Disqus comments by adding your Disqus shortname.
+`translate-date` activate translation for the months.
+If set to true, you can translate months in the file `_includes/date.html`.
+If `shownotes` is set to true, every post/episode will include the `_includes/shownotes.html` file.
+You can use it to add the same text under every post, in case you need to spam your merch store or Patreon, for example.

+### Links
+In `_data/settings.yml` you can add links next to the Podcast title, social links in the sidebar and links to your podcast.
+The social links have a "type" attribute, which defines Font Awesome's font type (fas is solid, fab is brand).
+Out of the box this theme has support colors for a bunch of social.
+If your social isn't supported, just add the color in the `sidebar.css`.

+### Includes
+Modifying file in the `_includes` folder can break things, so please be careful.
+You should modify only these files:
+- `date.html` to translate the website to your language;
+- `playerjs.html` if you need to translate the player;
+- `shownotes.html` to change your shownotes.

+Everything else is modified automatically when you cnage your `settings.yml` and `config.yml` files.

+### Colors
+You can change colors in the `_sass/base.scss` and `_sass/sidebar.scss` files.
+Changing the "wave" colors is a bit harder.
+You need to decode the svg in the `_scss/background.scss` file, the one in the `background-image` tag.
+To do that, please refer [to this website](https://mothereff.in/url).
+Once decoded, change the `path fill` attribute, then encode again and use it.

 ### Images
 You need three different dimensions of your podcast cover for this website:
 - Podcast_Cover_500.jpg --> 500x500 pixels